cPanelRicky/tech-ESP/README.md

 ### But theres already SSP ###

 ESP is different that SSP in the fact that SSP runs an compressive set of checks on the initial login.
-This tool, ESP runs checks constantly as an tech is working on the server to notify the tech of changing conditions on the server as they work as well as create alias, and bash functions for repetitive commands.
+ESP runs checks constantly as an analyst is working on the server to notify the tech of changing conditions on the server as they work as well as create aliases, and Bash functions for repetitive commands.

 ### What is checked ###